simith/python_for_everyone/exercises/EXERCISE-001.md

 The lowest score is: ___

 ### Hint:
-- Use a variable to store max and min values.
+- Use a variable to store max and min values as you iterate the list of scores.
 - Iterate through the list to find the highest and lowest player scores.